Alejogb1/job-board/blog-data/why-am-i-getting-an-unexpected-keyword-argument-labels-error.md

 id: "why-am-i-getting-an-unexpected-keyword-argument-labels-error"
 ---

-Alright, let's unpack this `unexpected keyword argument 'labels'` error – I've certainly bumped into this one more times than I care to remember, usually when juggling different versions of libraries or when I'm a bit too quick to copy-paste code without double-checking the interfaces.
+, let's unpack this `unexpected keyword argument 'labels'` error – I've certainly bumped into this one more times than I care to remember, usually when juggling different versions of libraries or when I'm a bit too quick to copy-paste code without double-checking the interfaces.
 It generally signals a mismatch between how you’re calling a function or method and what it actually expects as input.
 Specifically, this indicates you're passing a keyword argument named `labels` to something that's not set up to receive it.
 Let's dig into potential causes and how to resolve it, drawing on situations I've encountered over the years.

 The primary culprit, as often is the case, is an incorrect function or method signature.
 You might be working with a function that looks like it should accept a `labels` argument, perhaps based on older code, documentation, or examples, but the version you're actually using has either removed, renamed, or moved that parameter.
 Let me paint a picture from a project I worked on a while back.
 We were using a plotting library—let's call it "PlotlyViz" (it wasn't actually Plotly, but the details don’t matter)—and I was trying to create a scatter plot with custom labels for each point.
 The initial code looked something like this: